Farmers broaden agenda, it’s no longer just about farm laws

 On Saturday, a farmer, Sushil Kajal, died after returning from a protest in Haryana’s Karnal, where protestors faced heavy police crackdown.
 State authorities have denied he died from the beating, saying the deceased had a heart condition.

 A viral video showing a Haryana sub-divisional magistrate, Ayush Sinha, issuing a set of instructions in which he asked a posse of riot policemen to “break the heads” of protesting farmers has riled farm unions.
-Haryana has said the official would face action.
+Thousands of farmers gathered at the spot of the police action on Monday to demand action against the official and policemen.

+At a press conference in Chandigarh, Haryana chief minister ML Khattar said the officer’s “choice of words” was not correct but action would be taken on the basis of an assessment by the local administration.

+Deputy chief minister Dushyant Chautala also said he did not approve of the 2018-batch IAS officer’s choice of words and that the latter would face action.

 The Samyukta Kisan Morcha has held a series of meeting since.
 One of its members, requesting anonymity because the new plans were not officially adopted yet, said its demands would no longer be about just a repeal of the three laws.